syncfusion-content/wpf-docs/wpf/Calculate/Calculate-functions.md

 #### Remarks:

-#NUM! - occurs if trial number is less than zero, if sp and value is less than zero or greater one.
+&#35;NUM! - occurs if trial number is less than zero, if sp and value is less than zero or greater one.

-#VALUE! - occurs if trials, sp and value are non-numeric.
+&#35;VALUE! - occurs if trials, sp and value are non-numeric.

 #### Example:

 ![](Calculate-functions_images/Calculate-functions_img79.png)

+_BINOM.DIST_

 ### RANK.AVG